Mohitur669/Olympic-Data-Analysis-WebApp/Readme.md

 This project is deployed on Streamlit Community Cloud.
 You can access the web app <a href="https://mohitur669-olympic-data-analysis-webapp-app-ahoyjx.streamlit.app/" target="_blank"><strong>here</strong></a>. <br> **Note:** All the graphs and charts are interactive.
 You can hover over the graphs and charts to get more information.
 You can also download the graphs and charts in png format.

 # Features of the Web App
 The web app provides a brief overview of the dataset.
-It provide users to choose between 4 options to explore the dataset.
+It provides users to choose between 4 options to explore the dataset.
 The options are:

 1. Medal Tally
 2. Overall Analysis